;

 • High Risk of Bleeding: Some medical conditions or medications can increase the risk of bleeding during surgery.
 If you have a bleeding disorder or take blood thinners, your dentist may require blood tests to assess this risk.

-• Diabetes: People with diabetes may face slower healing and a heightened infection risk.
-Yet, those with well-managed blood sugar levels are generally deemed healthy and could be candidates for surgery.
+• Diabetes: People with diabetes may experience slower healing and a higher risk of infection.
+However, if their blood sugar levels are well controlled, they are considered healthy patients and can be candidates for surgery.

-• Heavy Smoking: If you are a heavy smoker, your dentist may advise you to quit or cut back on smoking before considering the procedure.
-Tobacco is packed with numerous harmful substances that irritate the gums and constrict blood vessels.
+• Heavy Smoking: If you're a heavy smoker, you'll need to cut back—or even better, quit altogether—before undergoing the procedure.
+Tobacco contains many harmful chemicals that irritate the gums and constrict blood flow.
 This can impact the healing process and increase the risk of graft failure.

-There are instances where a gum grafting procedure may not be feasible or effective.
-In other words, it may be too late to restore the losses incurred.
-Some of these situations include:
+There are cases where gum grafting may not be feasible or may offer little to no improvement.
+In other words, it might be too late to reverse the damage.
+These situations include:

 • Severe Bone Loss: If more than two-thirds of the bone supporting the tooth has been destroyed by gum disease, it may be challenging to save the tooth or treat the recession through gum grafting procedures.
 In such cases, the tooth's chances of survival in the years to come are very low.